Student Fellowships

 Immersion Coordinators

-Immersion Coordinators prepare and accompany students for a week long, immersive experience outside of the immediate Silicon Valley, during which they will help students explore both the lights and shadows, the beauty and unjust realities of a region through direct encounter with its inhabitants and those organizations working in solidarity with these people.
-After returning from immersion, Coordinators have the amazing privilege to further facilitate the students’ return in impacting their local community.
+Immersion Coordinators prepare and accompany students for local, domestic, and international immersive experiences.
+They help students explore both the beauty and unjust realities of a region through direct encounter with its inhabitants and those organizations working in solidarity with these people.
+After returning from immersion, Coordinators further facilitate the students’ return in impacting their local community.